limijd/nvim-pro-kit/README.md

    * Verify plugin status with `:Lazy` inside Neovim.

 You now have a fully configured Neovim setup ready for professional use on a fresh CentOS 7 machine.

+## 🗒️ Release Notes

+The project follows semantic versioning starting with **v1.0.0 (2025-09-23)**, which delivers the fully vendored plugin suite, offline bootstrap installer, and manifest-driven maintenance scripts described above.
+See [`CHANGELOG.md`](./CHANGELOG.md) for the complete history and upgrade guidance.